dnaspider/dna/README.md

 <br><span title="The [t] key on the keyboard was pressed">`strand: test`</span>
 <br><span title="The input sequence [test] was found in the &#13;beginning of one of the lines in db.txt.&#13;Running trailing output...">`strand: *found*`</span>
 <br><sup><sup>===============</sup></sup>
-<br>This input strand is what the program looks for in the beginning of one of the lines in db.txt.
-If found, it executes the trailing <a href="https://github.com/dnaspider/dna/wiki/api" title="Application programming interface">output</a> which simulates keyboard and mouse functionality as instructed.
+<br>This [input strand](https://github.com/dnaspider/dna/wiki/Input-map "View input strand map") is the text that dnaspider.exe  looks for in the beginning of each line in <span title="Database">db.txt</span>.
+If found, the program executes the trailing text.
+We'll call this trailing text the <a href="https://github.com/dnaspider/dna/wiki/api" title="Application programming interface">output</a>.
+The output is the code we'll write which simulates keyboard and mouse functionality as instructed.

 In the following example the output code looks like this `<bs4>hi<shift><left2><shift->` which pretty much says "press backspace four times, press h, press i, press (hold) shift, press left arrow twice (to select hi), release shift".